pusher/docs/docs/channels/using_channels/watchlist-events.md

 ## Enable Watchlist events

 For Watchlist events to work, you must enable them for your application.
-To do that, go to the Channels dashboard, navigate to your app, then choose App Settings, and turn on the "Watchlist events" toggle.
+To do that, go to the Channels dashboard, navigate to your app and **App Settings**, and turn on the **Watchlist events** toggle.

 ## Subscribe to Watchlist events